Understanding Treatment for Alcohol and Drug Abuse

 - Lack of Control: Regularly using a substance more often or in higher doses than originally intended.

-- Inability to Quit on Your Own: Repeatedly being unsuccessful attempting to reduce or stop substance use by yourself.
+- Inability to Quit on Your Own: Repeatedly being unsuccessful in attempting to reduce or stop substance use by yourself.

 - Time and Financial Losses: Spending large amounts of time and money acquiring, using, or recovering from the effects of substance use.